-In the past decade, Hong Kong has risen in the ranks as one of the most expensive cities in the world, no doubt deterring budget travelers from making a trip to the city.
-In a place where a cup of coffee costs upwards of $7 USD and a one-day ticket to Hong Kong Disneyland is priced at $75 USD, it is easy to assume that all of Hong Kong is expensive.
-The truth, however, is that visiting Hong Kong is affordable – as we proved on our recent trip to the city.
-To help other travelers experience Hong Kong without breaking the bank, we’ve designed a 3-Day Hong Kong Itinerary on a Budget – including actual costs and cost-saving tips.
+In the past decade, Hong Kong has risen to the ranks as one of the most expensive cities in the world, no doubt deterring budget travelers from making a trip to the city.
+In a place where a cup of coffee costs upwards of $7 USD and a one-day ticket to Hong Kong Disneyland at nearly $80 USD, it is easy to assume that all of Hong Kong is expensive.
+The truth, however, is that visiting Hong Kong can be affordable – as we proved on our recent trip to the city.
+To help other travelers experience Hong Kong on a budget, we’ve designed a 3-Day Hong Kong Itinerary – including actual costs and HK cost-saving tips.

-We created our Hong Kong itinerary on a budget based on a rock-bottom budget, while still being able to experience Hong Kong’s top sights.
+We created our Hong Kong itinerary on a budget based on maximum return on investment, while still being able to experience Hong Kong’s top sights.
 We relied on public transportation and our own two feet, rather than organized tours and avoided high-dollar tourist sights by seeking out cheaper alternatives.
-Instead of paying an entry fee for a skyscraper view, we discovered towers that are open to the public.
+Instead of paying an entry fee for a skyscraper view, we discovered towers with observation decks that are open to the public.
 As a substitute to purchasing a ticket to The Peak’s 360-degree viewing platform, we strolled the circumference trail for free.
-Rather than paying for a harbor cruise, we hopped on the Star Ferry.
+Rather than paying for a Hong Kong harbor cruise, we hopped on the Star Ferry.
 And, in lieu of a package tour to Lantau Island, we figured out a way to visit the sights on our own for a fraction of the tour cost.
-However, everyone’s budget is different, so we offer money-saving tips that fit a range of budgets.
+However, everyone’s Hong Kong budget will be different, so we offer money-saving tips that fit a range of budgets.

 3-Day Hong Kong Itinerary

 Let’s get started on your 3 Day HK Itinerary!